tunaphish/blog/content/notes/inbox.md

 The farther out you plan the more ambiguity there is. with literally everything.
 The things I wanted a year ago aren't the things I want now.
 Here I realized I don't know what agile actually means. it's just some nebulous term that people throw about to describe... idk it's really vague.

-# random topics
-- Mental model.
-Life is a performance. goffman

 # Virtue signaling
 > the action or practice of publicly expressing opinions or sentiments intended to demonstrate one's good character or the moral correctness of one's position on a particular issue